0xj4an-personal/DigitalCattleman/ENV_VARIABLES.md

 # 🌍 Environment Variables Configuration

-This document describes all environment variables used in the Digital Cattleman Cattle Trading Platform project.
+This document describes all environment variables used in the Ganadero Digital Cattle Trading Platform project.

 ## 📋 Quick Setup